K-Sato1995/gatsbyBlog/content/posts/Build-a-simple-API-using-RoR5/index.md

 language: english
 cover: ./cover.png
 generate-card: false
 tags:
   - API
   - Ruby
   - Tutorial
-description: Here is a simple guideline to create a simple API with RoR5.
+description: "Here is a simple guideline to create a simple API with RoR5.
 In this post, I'll create a simple blog like application that users can read, create, update and delete posts on.
+"
 ---
 # Overview
  Here is a simple guideline to create a simple API with RoR5.
 In this post, I'll create a simple blog like application that users can read, create, update and delete posts on.